 Road crossings are safe thanks to underpasses.
-Be aware that the trail has several big hills to get your heart rate up, though switchbacks help ease the burden a bit.
+Be aware that the trail has a number of big hills to get your heart rate up, though switchbacks help ease the burden a bit.

-As you head south, you reach the area called "The Strand" because it is a thin ribbon or strand of public land that connects the northern and southern sections of the park.
-This area had suffered a catastrophic landslide of a steep hill which closed this section for nearly a year as reconstruction work was undertaken.
+As you head south, you reach "The Strand" which had suffered a catastrophic landslide of a steep hill which closed this section for nearly a year as reconstruction work was undertaken.
 The solution was this tall concrete wall to hold the hillside in check.

 The Strand is a narrow easement between the creek on the right and neighboring property on the left delineated by the fence line.

-Three bridges take you across the creek and through the narrow easement...
+Three bridges take you across the creek as you traverse this narrow easement...

 Below is a view of the lovely Floyds Fork which offers excellent opportunity to paddle through the park.

-A one mile mountain bike trail leaves the paved path, follows close to the creek, and then returns to the paved trail.
+One of the five or so mountain bike trails is this one mile trail which leaves the paved path, follows close to the creek, and then returns to the paved trail.

 The Parklands of Floyds Fork website